CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_idp.html.markdown

 ```
 ## Argument Reference
 The following arguments are supported:
-* `account`:(HashMap) -(Computed) A reference to a iamAccount resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `account`:(HashMap) -(ReadOnly) A reference to a iamAccount resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `account_moid`:(string)(Computed) The Account ID for this managed object.
+* `account_moid`:(string)(ReadOnly) The Account ID for this managed object.
-* `ancestors`:(Array)(Computed) An array of relationships to moBaseMo resources.
+* `ancestors`:(Array)(ReadOnly) An array of relationships to moBaseMo resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `create_time`:(string)(Computed) The time when this managed object was created.
+* `create_time`:(string)(ReadOnly) The time when this managed object was created.
-* `domain_group_moid`:(string)(Computed) The DomainGroup ID for this managed object.
+* `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
 * `domain_name`:(string) Email domain name of the user for this IdP.
 When a user enters an email during login in the Intersight home page, the IdP is picked by matching this domain name with the email domain name for authentication.
 * `enable_single_logout`:(bool) Setting that indicates whether 'Single Logout (SLO)' has been enabled for this IdP.
-* `idp_entity_id`:(string)(Computed) The Entity ID of the IdP.
+* `idp_entity_id`:(string)(ReadOnly) The Entity ID of the IdP.
 In SAML, the entity ID uniquely identifies the IdP or Service Provider.
-* `ldap_policy`:(HashMap) -(Computed) A reference to a iamLdapPolicy resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `ldap_policy`:(HashMap) -(ReadOnly) A reference to a iamLdapPolicy resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `metadata`:(string) SAML metadata of the IdP.
-* `mod_time`:(string)(Computed) The time when this managed object was last modified.
+* `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) The name of the Identity Provider, for example Cisco, Okta, or OneID.
 * `owners`:
-                (Array of schema.TypeString) -(Computed)
+                (Array of schema.TypeString) -(ReadOnly)
-* `parent`:(HashMap) -(Computed) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `parent`:(HashMap) -(ReadOnly) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `permission_resources`:(Array)(Computed) An array of relationships to moBaseMo resources.
+* `permission_resources`:(Array)(ReadOnly) An array of relationships to moBaseMo resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `shared_scope`:(string)(Computed) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
+* `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
-* `system`:(HashMap) -(Computed) A reference to a iamSystem resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `system`:(HashMap) -(ReadOnly) A reference to a iamSystem resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.